No booking fees on the app

 Exeter to Plymouth train travel guide

-Taking the train from Exeter to Plymouth is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Exeter, you can arrive at Plymouth in just 58m, making it a quick and convenient option for travelling between these two places.
+The train journey from Exeter to Plymouth combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Exeter, you can get to Plymouth in just 52m, making it an ideal and convenient choice for travelling between them.

 Planning and booking